 Tourist Map of Montreal Old City; The citizens of Montreal erected a statue to the first co-founder and governor of Montreal in 1895; Paul de Chomedey, (1612 – 1675); Notre-Dame Basilica of Montreal–Gothic Revival church inaugurated in 1829; 4 photographs showing a portion of the inside of the Basilica; City Hall (built between 1872 and 1878, destroyed by fire in 1922, and rebuilt; City Hall facade up close; a photograph showing the gardens outside the Chateau Ramezay–historic site.

-Three photographs showing the gardens outside the Chateau Ramezay–historic site and Museum of Montreal; Marche Bonsecours (Bonsecours Market, the place for all things made in Québec); 2 photographs of the outside of Notre-Dame-de-Bon-Secours Chapel/Marguerite-Bourgeoys Museum (known as the “sailors’ church”); 5 pictures inside the Notre-Dame-de-Bon-Secours Chapel; Jacques-Cartier Basin.
+Three photographs showing the gardens outside the Chateau Ramezay–historic site and Museum of Montreal; Marche Bonsecours (Bonsecours Market, the place for all things made in Québec); two photographs of the outside of Notre-Dame-de-Bon-Secours Chapel/Marguerite-Bourgeoys Museum (known as the “sailors’ church”); five pictures inside the Notre-Dame-de-Bon-Secours Chapel; Jacques-Cartier Basin.

-Montreal Science Center: 3 photographs showing the “underground city” including Terra Verde, the restaurant where we ate.
+Montreal Science Center: three photographs showing the “underground city” including Terra Verde, the restaurant where we ate.

 10K Marathon in Montreal.
 Note the South African flag.

 Day 6: Saturday, September 22, 2018.
 Montreal’s old city.

 The hotel provided a continental breakfast, after which we started a tour of the old city.
 Our grand plan of walking to see the sights was interrupted by a 10K marathon running in the town resulting in some intersections being blocked as they were barricaded to give runners clear access.
 We were not smart enough or experienced to find our way across or under barriers, a method we later learned.